-This course offers a comprehensive introduction to the electronics laboratory environment and test equipment used throughout the first year of Communications Engineering Technology.
-Students learn about electrical safety and the proper operation and application of test equipment such as: power supplies, digital multi-meters, function generators and analog and digital oscilloscopes.
-Students learn various measurement techniques, calculations with measurement values and understand how instrument precision and accuracy influences their measurements.
+This course provides students with a comprehensive introduction to the electronics laboratory environment.
+Topics include electrical safety, Workplace Hazardous Materials Information System (WHMIS), and the proper operation and application of key electrical test equipment such as power supplies, digital multi-meters, function generators and analog and digital oscilloscopes.
+Students learn various measurement techniques and understand how instrument precision and accuracy influences their readings.